-ENTRY FEE: \$3.00 per animal.
-Payment is due with entry form and must be postmarked no later than July 7.
 There will be absolutely no substitutions after the July 7 Entry Deadline, including arrival day at the fair.

-- 1. 4H & FFA members must be present and have charge of their animals at the time of judging. - 2.
-Animals must be owned and identified by May 15.
+- 2. Animals must be owned and identified by May 15.
 A maximum of four animals may be tagged and a maximum of two animals shown. - 3.
 All market swine must have an official Certificate of Veterinary inspection. - 4.
 All market animals will be weighed at the time and place designated by the livestock sale committee. - 5.
 Prior to judging, all swine shall be washed and properly fitted.
 If clipped, must be 3/4" or longer. - 6.
 Fair will only furnish a reasonable amount of initial bedding for animals housed in the sheep barn.
 Swine bedded in the swine barn must be bedded with pine shavings only.
 No straw or sawdust permitted. - 7.
 Due to weight variances and weight limits, the number of weight classes will be set by the fair. - 8.
 Animals to be sold at the Livestock Sale must weigh between 220 to 290 lbs. at weigh-in.